gravitl/netmaker-docs/advanced-client-install.rst

 ======================

-To install netmaker, you need a server token for a particular network, unless you're joining a network that allows manual signup, in which case you can join without a token, but the server will quarantine the machine until the admin approves it.
+To install netmaker, you need an enrollment key for a particular network, unless you're joining a network that allows manual signup, in which case you can join without an enrolment key, but the server will quarantine the machine until the admin approves it.

-An admin creates a token in the ACCESS KEYS section of the UI.
-Upon creating a token, it generates 3 values:
+An admin creates an enrollment key in the "Enrollment Keys" section of the UI.
+Upon creating a key, it can be viewed by clicking onto the key from UI.
+Some details regarding the key will be visible:

-**Access Key:** The secret key to authenticate as a node in the network
+**Key:** The enrollment key to join and authenticate to a netmaker network

-**Access Token:** The secret key plus information about how to access the server (addresses, ports), all decoded by the netclient to register with the server
+**Type:** Type of key determines the usage limitation of a particular key.
+Possible values are: Unlimited, Time Bound, Limited Number of Uses

+**Expires at:** Shows the expiration date of the particular enrollment key

+**Networks:** Shows which netmaker networks can be joined by using the particular enrollment key

-**Install Command:** A short script that will obtain the netclient binary, register with the server, and join the network, all in one
+**Install Command:** The CLI command to register with the server using the enrollment key, and join the networks

 For first time installations, you can run the Install Command.
-For additional networks, simply run ``netclient join -t <access token>``.
-The raw access key will not be needed unless there are special circumstances, mostly troubleshooting incorrect information in the token (you can instead manually specify the server location).
+For additional networks, simply run ``netclient join -t <enrollment key>``.

 Managing Netclient